 Video capture is not available, but they make up for this flaw with fairly decent editing features and available plugins for cool effects.
 It is without a doubt worth a shot for Ubuntu loyalists that don’t need to record screen video.

-What is the best snipping tool?
+What is the best Snagit alternative?

 We’ll leave that decision up to you.
 Each program offers unique features and tools, but in our opinion, Screenrec takes the cake.
 It is the only tool that runs on most operating systems such as Windows, Linux and Mac, captures images as well as it works as a video recorder and offers instant sharing.
 Screenrec is a triple threat that no other free screen capture tool has been able to match.